anik-ghosh-au7/torrent-client/README.md

 # torrent-client

 A light weight CLI client written in Node.js to download torrent files.
-This internally uses the `torrent-stream` package to stream the files from torrents.
+This internally uses the `torrent-stream` package to get the files.

 For detailed information check the github [repo](https://github.com/anik-ghosh-au7/torrent-client).